 - elderly people,

 - people with chronic somatic or mental diseases,

-- adults with intellectual disabilities,
+- adults with intellectual disabilities.

 - children and youth with intellectual disabilities,

 - people with physical disabilities,

-- alcohol addicts.
+- persons dependent on alcohol.

 A person who meets the following conditions is entitled to a place in the residential care home: